 Am I just a hypocrite?
 I’m a hedge fund manager who says you shouldn’t try to beat the market.
 So it’s important to understand that I’m not saying markets can’t be beaten.
 I’m not saying that at all.
 I’m just saying that you have to make clear who you are as an investor and whether you’re able to do it now.

-Because I ran a hedge fund and I have access to incredible information technology, news, smart people, management and whoever I wanted to talk to, I could probably appreciate better than a lot of people that even if you have the best exposure or best access, it’s still incredibly hard to beat the market.
+Because I ran a hedge fund and I had access to incredible information technology, news, smart people, management and whoever I wanted to talk to, I could probably appreciate better than a lot of people that even if you have the best exposure or best access, it’s still incredibly hard to beat the market.

 So what if you didn’t have any of that and you didn’t even have a background in finance?
 It’s very hard to even argue that you consistently should beat the markets.